leorenis/logbook/laguages/golang/technical-features.md

 # Golang technical features

 ## Variables
-In `Go` if you dont assign a value for a variable, tha language set a `less` possible value to take on.
+In `Go` if you dont assign a value for a variable, the language set a possible `less` value to take on.